 Riverfront Park is a 3/4 acre parcel right on the Hudson River; it was given to the Village for a park in 1994.
 The park is located at Main Street & Scott Avenue.
 On November 18, 2017, volunteers cleared brush and overgrowth from the land.
 Public access is difficult, and the Village is seeking to change this.

-Here is the Village's section of the report, and the sketch of the park:
+Here is the Village's section of the Land Trust report, and the sketch of the park:

 The Village has been participating in Riverkeeper Sweep since 2016.
-In 2018, the sweep location will be Riverfront Park.
+In 2018, the sweep location was at Riverfront Park.

 The Village received a Trees for Tribs grant from NYS Department of Environmental Conservation's Estuary Program and volunteers planted 150 trees along the Vlockie Kill in Schermerhorn Park on October 28, 2017.